-The epilepsy monitoring unit is where continuous video EEGs are performed.
-The video records the patient’s physical activity, including seizures and what happens in the moments before and after seizure.
-Simultaneously with the video recording, the EEG records brain activity, allowing physicians to pinpoint the type of seizure that is occurring and precisely locate the source.
+Video EEG records your physical activity, including what happens before, during and after a seizure.
+Simultaneously with the video recording, the EEG records brain activity, allowing physicians to pinpoint the type of seizure and precisely locate the source.
 If a seizure goes too long, we provide medication to stop it.

 Epilepsy monitoring can take anywhere from 24 hours to several days or a week.
-During that time, physicians, EEG technologists, nurses and EMU technicians will be monitoring each patient’s activity to identify when seizures begin and to keep patients safe and cared for as the seizures are occurring.
+Physicians, EEG technologists, nurses and EMU technicians monitor your activity to identify when seizures begin and to keep patients safe during the seizures.

-After video EEG telemetry monitoring, the results are interpreted and used to guide treatment or further diagnostic tests.
-Sometimes, video EEG studies reveal that symptoms are not related to epilepsy, and recommendations include appropriate follow-up and treatment of the underlying cause of the seizures.
+After video EEG monitoring, we interpret the results and use them to guide treatment or further diagnostic tests.
+Sometimes, video EEG studies reveal that symptoms are not related to epilepsy, so we treat the underlying cause of the seizures.

-For patients with epileptic seizures that do not respond to medication treatment, further recommendations could include specific neuroimaging tests, such as MRI, positron emission tomography (PET), or single emission photon computed tomography (SPECT), or testing for epilepsy-related memory changes with neuropsychological testing.
-In cases where epilepsy surgery is a treatment option, the patient's history and testing is reviewed in a weekly conference that includes the staff of the Comprehensive Epilepsy Center as well as the treating neurology and neurosurgery physicians.
+In cases where epilepsy surgery is a treatment option, your history and testing is reviewed in a weekly conference that includes staff of the Washington University and Barnes-Jewish Comprehensive Epilepsy Center, as well as the treating neurology and neurosurgery physicians.
+Ten percent of our EMU patients are candidates for surgery.

-The Comprehensive Epilepsy Center at Barnes-Jewish Hospital is the largest in the region, and has received specific Joint Commission on Accreditation of Healthcare Organizations (JCAHO) certification for treatment of epilepsy.
+Our Comprehensive Epilepsy Center has received specific Joint Commission on Accreditation of Healthcare Organizations (JCAHO) certification for treatment of epilepsy.
 The center is also a part of the National Association of Epilepsy Centers (NAEC) and carries the highest level (level 4) of certification.

-For a referral to a Washington University neurologist or neurosurgeon at Barnes-Jewish Hospital, call [Dynamic_Phone_Number].
+To make an appointment with a Washington University epileptologist, neurologist or neurosurgeon at Barnes-Jewish Hospital, call 855.925.0631.